Kawagoe City Industrial Tourist Center (Koedo Kurari)

 Kawagoe City Honkawagoe Station Tourist Information Center

 We offer tourism information and brochures for sightseeing on the first floor of Pepe Honkawagoe Station of Seibu Shinjuku Line.
-This is the closest visitor information center from Koedokawagoe and Kurazukuri’s townscape.
-In addition, we also offer rental services of wheelchairs and baggage storage (payment required).
+This is the closest visitor information center to Koedo Kawagoe and the Kurazukuri townscape.
+In addition, we offer wheelchair rental and baggage storage services (payment required).

 Renkeiji Temple